agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 ## Misc

-Following are the special or miscellanerous endpoints:
+Following are the special or miscellaneous endpoints:

 | Endpoint             | Description                                          |
 | -------------------- | ---------------------------------------------------- |